hiteshsahu/React-Native-Movies-Sample-/README.md

 - Using Android ToolBar with toobar Actions to toggle navigation drawer and pop scenes

 - Using Custom List Row and Grid View using flex layout.

+- Pull to Refresh to refresh list data.

 - Intercepting list item touch eent and use Navigator to display detail of list item.